|

 A successful independent Camelot computer program contains three primary elements: 1.
 An effective interactive graphical user interface including the playing surface, the pieces, a timer, the means to electronically save games, etc. 2.
 Strict adherence to the playing rules.
 3. An algorithm to perform an accurate evaluation of positions.

-Following is a first attempt at a representation of element #1, a listing of the necessary components of element #2, and a first attempt at an examination of element #3.
+Following is an example of element #1, a listing of the necessary components of element #2, and a introductory examination of element #3.

 GRAPHICAL USER INTERFACE